firhaanali/comparative-forecasting-models/README.md

 📈 Result and Analysis
 The analysis includes:
-1. Visualisasi Learning Curve tiap model
+1. Visualization of learning curves for each model
-2. Perbandingan performa antar metode tuning
+2. Performance comparison across tuning methods
-3. Waktu komputasi tiap metode
+3. Computation time for each optimization technique